-Friction or rubbing – This consists of deep circular or transverse movements of the thumb pads or fingertips around the joints and other bony areas to break down adhesion or knots of muscle fiber which develop in response to muscular trauma or pain.
+Friction or rubbing – This consists of deep circular movements of the thumb pads or fingertips around the joints and other bony areas to break down adhesion or knots of muscle fiber which develop in response to muscular trauma or pain.

 Tapotement or tapping – Here the therapists taps the muscles with the edge of the hand, tips of the fingers or with a closed fist to release tension and cramping.
 This technique invigorates muscles before relaxing them.

 Vibration or shaking – this is performed at the end of the massage when the therapist presses her hands on the back or limbs and rapidly shakes them for a few seconds.
 This stroke is particularly helpful for relieving back pain.

 A relaxation massage means exactly as the name implies: a massage for the purpose of total relaxation and bliss.
 As always, it’s important to know exactly what a treatment has to offer to ensure you get the best out of the experience.
 Here are 10 ten things you may like to know about this style of massage.

 Though the massage is purely for relaxation, it can be tailored to suit your specific needs and to pinpoint any problem areas you may have.
 The massage itself is quite gentle and will not involve much pressure or manipulation of muscles.
 Therefore, it may not be the best choice when treating soreness and pain brought on by sore muscles or any chronic pain.
 Instead, the massage involves a light pressure to reach the muscles, encouraging relaxation and blood circulation.